 One class is admitted each year in the fall semester.
-Applications are available from the Biology Department, or online at www.missouriwestern.edu/pta with the application period ending March 31st.
+Applications are available online at www.missouriwestern.edu/pta with the application deadline of March 31st.

 Specific requirements for the Associate of Applied Science Degree with a major in Physical Therapist Assistant are listed below.
 A minimum grade of C in each of these courses is required for graduation from the Physical Therapist Assistant program.